Getting a Mortgage After a Debt Relief Order (DRO)

 How much deposit you’re able to put down

-When it comes to deposit requirements, a recently discharged DRO does put you in a higher risk category and this normally translates into a higher deposit requirement.
+When it comes to deposit requirements, a recently discharged DRO puts you in a higher risk category, which usually translates into a higher deposit requirement.
 Time is your friend here – the more time has passed since the DRO was registered and discharged, the higher the LTV (loan-to-value) you should be able to get.

 Don’t be surprised if you’re asked for a 30% deposit if it’s only been 12 months since your debts were cleared.
 If you can’t afford this, you may need to consider holding off for a year or two until the deposit requirement comes down.